thomaseibner/snowflake-deploy/README.md

 [
     "my_stored_proc.drop",
     "my_stored_proc.pr",
-    "my_stored_proc.test1"
+    "my_stored_proc.test1",
+    "python.stg",
+    "@python"
 ]
 ```
 As you can see you can execute any single statement and the script will deploy and retrieve the output of any statement executed, which allows you to run a test or populate data immediately after installing an object.
+Notice the special `@python` line - this will upload any files in the sub-directory `python/` to the stage with the same name `@python`.
+This can be used both for a stage containing files for Snowpark Python or as a way to upload sample data files to load in later steps in the deployment.

 Now you can run the deploy.py script in the directory with your files: